-- Use our best endeavours to make sure that a child with SEND gets the support they need this means doing everything we can to meet children and young people's SEND and ensure every lesson counts. - To ensure that children and young people with SEND engage in the activities of the school alongside pupils who do not have SEND. - To foster every child with a strong sense of self-belief and the 'I can' attitude to all they undertake in school. - To ensure the views, wishes and feelings of the child are discussed and taken into account when making decisions and to involve them in the planning and decision making process. - To ensure the child's parents, participate as fully as possible in decisions and that they are provided with the information and support necessary. - Do what is necessary to enable children and young people to develop, learn, participate and achieve the best possible outcomes irrespective of whether that is through reasonable adjustments for a disabled child or special educational provision for a child with SEN. - To ensure we focus on inclusive practice and endeavour to remove barriers to learning. - Regularly review how expertise and resources used to address SEND can be used to build the quality of whole-school provision as part of their approach to school improvement.
+- Use our best endeavours to make sure that a child with SEN gets the support they need this means doing everything we can to meet children and young people's SEN and ensure every lesson counts. - To ensure that children and young people with SEND engage in the activities of the school alongside pupils who do not have SEND. - To foster every child with a strong sense of self-belief and the 'I can' attitude to all they undertake in school. - To ensure the views, wishes and feelings of the child are discussed and taken into account when making decisions and to involve them in the planning and decision making process. - To ensure the child's parents, participate as fully as possible in decisions and that they are provided with the information and support necessary. - Do what is necessary to enable children and young people to develop, learn, participate and achieve the best possible outcomes irrespective of whether that is through reasonable adjustments for a disabled child or special educational provision for a child with SEN. - To ensure we focus on inclusive practice and endeavour to remove barriers to learning. - Regularly review how expertise and resources used to address SEND can be used to build the quality of whole-school provision as part of their approach to school improvement. - Identify any patterns in the identification of SEND, both within the school and in comparison with national data, and use these to reflect on and reinforce the quality of teaching. - Teachers will set high expectations for every pupil, whatever their prior attainment.
+Teachers will use appropriate assessment to set targets which are deliberately ambitious.

-- Identify any patterns in the identification of SEND, both within the school and in comparison with national data, and use these to reflect on and reinforce the quality of teaching. - Teachers will set high expectations for every pupil, whatever their prior attainment.
-Teachers will use appropriate assessment to set targets to support pupil's progress in their learning. - A child's potential areas of difficulty should be identified and addressed at the outset.
-Lessons should be planned to address potential areas of difficulty and to remove barriers to pupil achievement. - To ensure all relevant national guidelines are implemented effectively across the school. - To ensure equality of opportunity for and to eliminate prejudice and discrimination against children with special educational needs. - To continually monitor the progress of all pupils, to identify needs as they arise and to provide support as early as possible. - To ensure that pupils with SEND are perceived positively by all members of the school community and that SEND and inclusive provision is positively valued and accessed by staff and parents/carers. - To enable children to move on from us well-equipped in the basic skills of literacy, numeracy and social independence to meet the demands of secondary school life and learning.
+- A child's potential areas of difficulty should be identified and addressed at the outset.
+Lessons should be planned to address potential areas of difficulty and to remove barriers to pupil achievement. - To ensure all relevant national guidelines are implemented effectively across the school. - To ensure equality of opportunity for and to eliminate prejudice and discrimination against children with special educational needs. - To continually monitor the progress of all pupils, to identify needs as they arise and to provide support as early as possible. - To ensure that pupils with SEND are perceived positively by all members of the school community and that SEND and inclusive provision is positively valued and accessed by staff and parents/carers. - To ensure that we are able to meet the needs of as wide a range as possible of children who live in our catchment area. - To enable children to move on from us well-equipped in the basic skills of literacy, numeracy and social independence to meet the demands of secondary school life and learning.